KNowledgeOnWebScale/solid-web-monetization/.docs/docs/accountant/technical.md

 ### Pages

 Angular works with components.
-Each subpage is a component, as such the following folders contain the component for those subpages:
+Each subpage is a [Component](https://angular.io/api/core/Component), as such the following folders contain the component for those subpages:

   * `/src/app/home`: Home page
   * `/src/app/pp`: Payment pointers page